stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 **word2vec** is an algorithm that transforms words into vectors, so that words with similar meaning end up laying close to each other.
 Moreover, it allows us to use vector arithmetics to work with analogies, for example the famous `king - man + woman = queen`.

-I will try to explain how it works, with the special emphasis on the meaning of a vector difference, at the same time omitting as many technicalities as possible.
+I will try to explain how it works, with special emphasis on the meaning of vector differences, at the same time omitting as many technicalities as possible.

 If you would rather explore than read, here is an interactive exploration by my student: